makersacademy/acebook-rails-template/README.md

 ### Tech/Frameworks Used

-Ruby on Rails, Sinatra, CSS, RSpec, Capybara
+Ruby on Rails, CSS, RSpec, Capybara

 ### Original Quickstart Instructions (for use during project development only, delete later)